2. Does the law cover oral requests?

 Regardless of whether the request is oral or in writing, the public body may require an appointment to inspect records.
 Brent v.
 Paquette, 132 N.H.
 415 (1989).
 Moreover, under RSA 91-A:4,IV, the public agency or public body is required to disclose the records or respond to the requester in writing

 The failure to respond to an oral request shall not subject the custodian to any penalty.
 NMSA § 14-2-8(A).
-Informally, most public bodies honor oral requests and may do so faster than a written request.
+Informally, many public bodies honor oral requests and may do so faster than a written request.
 Public bodies will often produce documents for inspection and copying without a written request, however, officially a request is required to be in writing.
 NMSA 1978 § 14-2-8(A).
 No person requesting records shall be required to state the reason for inspecting the records.
 NMSA § 14-2-8(C).
 Government custodians are obligated to respond in writing to a written request.
 NMSA 1978 § 14-2-8(D).

 With two exceptions, the Public records law does not require a request to be in writing.
 A public agency may require a request for copies of computer databases to be made in writing, and a public agency providing copies of a geographical information system may require an agreement in writing that the requester will not use the record for commercial purposes.
 G.S. §§ 132-6.2(c) and 132-10.